jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 ```

 We would translate the raw numbers from input to Instance tier that fits most.
-There are circumstances the Instance tier does not exactly fufill the CPU cores and Memory you need, like in above exmaple.
+There are circumstances the Instance tier does not exactly fulfill the CPU cores and Memory you need, like in above example.
 But we would "ceil" the requests to the lowest tier that would satisfy all the specifications.
-In this case, `C6` would be consisdered, as `C5`'s `Cores` is lower than what's being requested (4 vs 8).
+In this case, `C6` would be considered, as `C5`'s `Cores` is lower than what's being requested (4 vs 8).

 There are also two types of Instance Tiers, one for CPU instances, one for GPU.

 #### Pricing
 Each Instance has a fixed `Credits Per Hour` number, it's an indictor on how many credits will JCloud charge
 if certain Instance is used.
-For example, if an exectuor uses `C3`, it implies that `10` credits will be spent
+For example, if an Executor uses `C3`, it implies that `10` credits will be spent
 under the operating user account.
 Other important facts to note:

    - If the Flow is powering other App(s) you create, you would be charged by the App(s), not the underlying Flow.
    - `Credits Per Hour` are per Executor/Gateway basis, the total `Credits Per Hour` of a Flow is the sum of all the credits
      each components cost.
-   - If shards/replicas are used in Executor/Gateway, same Instance type would be used so `Credits Per Hour` would be multipled.
+   - If shards/replicas are used in Executor/Gateway, same Instance type would be used so `Credits Per Hour` would be multiplied.
-     For example, if an exectuor uses `C3` and it has two replicas, the `Credits Per Hour` for the Executor would be doubled to `20`.
+     For example, if an Executor uses `C3` and it has two replicas, the `Credits Per Hour` for the Executor would be doubled to `20`.
      The only exception here is when sharding is used, `C1` would be used for the shards head, regardless of what Instance type has been
      entered for the shared Executor.